1892 NSW Rugby Union season: NSW v. Qld. second match, 30 July

 The beginning of the second half saw an exchange of kicks between New South Wales and Queensland.
 A line break by Charlie O'Rourke at the New South Wales 25 saw O'Shea miss a pass and more scrimmaging taking the ball back to the centre of the ground.
 Quick passing from Queensland lead to O'Shea making another dart for the New South Wales line.
 Just as he was in reach of scoring, James Moulton took him into touch.
 Play continued to move back and forth between the two ends with O'Shea making a failed attempt at a field goal.
 Moulton soon had an opportunity himself for a drop goal, but the ball was blocked by the Queenslanders.
 From the throw in, a line break by New South Wales forward Fred Belbridge was stopped before he could cross over.
 Queensland kicked out to the half-way line where Roberts caught the ball and dashed back inside the Queensland 25 where he was brought down by George Hensler.
-New South Wales kept the pressure on the defenders until the ball was slowly pushed back to wards the half-way line.
+New South Wales kept the pressure on the defenders until the ball was slowly pushed back towards the half-way line.
 A kick took the ball into the New South Wales 25 where O'Shea looked like a certain scorer.
 Moulton and Martineer pulled him down before he could cross over.
 Queensland managed to force the ball further on and eventually onto the try line where J Todd leapt onto it and scored.
 The kick failed to add to the score.
 No sooner as the ball was kicked the play moved back into New South Wales territory.
 An intercept by Queensland led to a play that went from wing to wing.
 O'Shea crossed over and scored again, the kick again failing.
 The final whistle blew soon after with Queensland in front 19 points to 9.

 Despite the radical alterations made by New South Wales, the result still finished against them.
 The game proved to be essentially one for the forwards, with the New South Wales back line not having much of an effect on the match.
 Moulton was able to make more runs than in the first match and Lusk provided effective goal kicking.
 Martineer scarcely got a chance to display his impressive skills, only touching the ball once or twice during the match.
 Except in goal kicking, Queensland won at all points in the game.
 Every man was at his best and played an excellent game throughout.